saymrwulf/cnn-quant-lab/notes.md

-2018-10-21T17:28:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2018-11-09T22:54:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2018-11-09T00:50:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab)
+2018-10-21T17:28:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2018-11-09T22:54:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2018-11-09T00:50:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab) 2018-11-10T22:23:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab)